 - Save your changes.

-If your organization does not use a specific redirect URL, New Relic automatically provides a logout landing page.
+If your organization does not use a specific redirect URL, New Relic provides a logout landing page by default.

 After you correctly configure and save your SSO settings, the Test page automatically appears.
 After each test, New Relic returns you to the SAML SSO page with diagnostic results.